SlmnFz/influx-node-capital/README.md

-# Capital.com Data to InfluxDB
+# Data to InfluxDB

-This project demonstrates how to fetch real-time financial data from Capital.com and store it in InfluxDB using Node.js.
+This project demonstrates how to fetch real-time financial data  and store it in InfluxDB using Node.js.
 The application uses WebSocket to receive data and InfluxDB to store time-series data.

 ## Features

-- Fetch real-time financial data from Capital.com via WebSocket.
+- Fetch real-time financial data via WebSocket.
 - Store the data in InfluxDB for efficient time-series management.

 ## Getting Started